-If you want to get the most out of your Promoted Pins, here are some best practices and strategies you can apply to create Pins that will stand out in the feed and make users want to click.
+If you want to get the most out of your ads on Pinterest, here are some best practices and strategies you can apply to create pins that will stand out in the feed and make users want to click.

 1. Test different strategies

-Experimentation will always be your best friend when you’re doing any kind of marketing, and this holds up for Promoted Pins as well.
+Experimentation will always be your best friend when you’re doing any kind of marketing, and this holds up for ads on Pinterest as well.
 Ultimately, there’s no telling what your audience will really respond to and what they may be actually searching for, even if you’ve done your homework.

-Want to run split tests quickly for Promoted Pins?
+Want to run split tests quickly for ads on Pinterest?
 You can now create multiple ads under a single ad group or campaign, and you can duplicate a past campaign and make some changes.
 This will allow you to test specific factors and see how they affect your results.